+Incoming request management

+Description This group includes methods to manage the incoming requests for joining to the BVO.

+E-BVO-VO-GetApplicationList

-BVO manager Incoming request management Description This group includes methods to manage the incoming requests for joining to the BVO.
-E-BVO-VO-GetApplicationList TokenAgentType[] getApplicationList(String token, String participantId) Description The BVO Manager receives a request for the list of applications that this participant (identified by the participantID) is allowed to execute The success return value is an array of EPR's which link to the deployed workflows and service agents for invocation of the application.
+TokenAgentType[] getApplicationList(String token, String participantId)

+Description The BVO Manager receives a request for the list of applications that this participant (identified by the participantID) is allowed to execute.
+The 'token' parameter is ignored for the time being.
+The return value is an array of pairs, consisting of the End Point Reference (EPR) of a UA and the associated OpVO token to invoke this UserAgent.